10 Best Home Activities for Kids Aged between 2 and 4 Years

-1. Read and Listen to a Book
+- Read and Listen to a Book

-Play Simon Says
+- Play Simon Says

-We also play with kids at home online, along with engaging them in developmental activities.
-For instance, we play “Simon Says” with them.
-We begin with easy directions like Simon says, “Touch our toes”.
-After that, we start some complex things, like Simon says, “tug on the right ear, and then your left ear.”
-We even ask them to catch, jump, and more with this game.
+This game allows children to perform actions to a set of instructions.
+For instance, we begin with easy directions like Simon says, “Touch your toe, Simon says, “tug on the right ear, and then your left ear.”
+We even ask them to catch, jump, and perform more actions with this game.

 - Object Line Tracing

 Skills learned: Motor skills and self-control

-Make a Collage
+- Make a Collage

 Skills learned: Creativity, following instructions, and language

 The focus of the game is on the auditory and following the direction.
 It develops self-control in kids and helps them compromise, negotiate and handle conflicts without being frustrated.

 Count Everything is also one of the engaging and fun activities.
 Make use of everyday objects or household items for playing this activity.
 Stack different things in a row and allow the child to count along with you.